Kotlin/KEEP/proposals/stdlib/occurrences-of.md

 ## Similar API review

 * Repeated calls to `indexOf` with incremented startIndex with superlinear runtime, especially if overlapping occurrences are searched for.
-* Similarly, a regex pattern can be achieved to do this with the same properties as repeated calls to `indexOf`.
+* Similarly, a regex pattern can be used to achieve this with the same properties as repeated calls to `indexOf`.

 ## Use cases